HiddenMachine3/AgriTechiesHackzion/README.md

 setup:
 `pip install -r requirements.txt`
 ___
+## Training
+To train the fruit ripeness classifier, run the cells in core/fruit_classifier.ipynb to make the model. \
+To train the yolo model to detect apple bounding boxes, run the cells in core/YOLO_Apple_Detector.ipynb
+___
 ## Usage
 To run, simply change to the current directory of the project, and run the following code : \
 `python -m streamlit run app.py`